opsschool/curriculum/filesystems_101.rst

 deleting files quickly (XFS, EXT4).

-The version of Unix you use will have picked a filesystem which is used by default, on Linux, this is often EXT3.
+The version of Unix you use will have picked a filesystem which is used by default, on Linux this is often EXT3.

 Understanding the way filesystems work is important when you have to fix issues related to disk space, performance issues with reading and writing to disk, and